zay229-arch/homework-2/README.md

 };
 ```
-Write a Makefile inside of the project root that has the following directives:
+Write a Makefile inside of the project root that has the following targets:

 - static - build a static library `libhashset.a`, put it in `build/lib/release`.
 Put object files in `build/objects`
 - shared - build a shared library `libhashset.so`, put it in `build/lib/release`.
 Put object files in `build/objects`